williamtroup/Syntax.js/README_NUGET.md

 - Tabbing (allows multiple languages to be shown in one tabbed container, which is great for code examples).

+## Where can I find the documentation?

+All the documentation can be found [here](https://www.william-troup.com/syntax-js/documentation/index.html):

 ## What browsers are supported?

 All modern browsers (such as Google Chrome, FireFox, and Opera) are fully supported.